OwnZones/mpegts/README.md

 #include "mpegts_demuxer.h"

+//Callback where the demuxed data ends up void dmxOutput(EsFrame *pEs) {
+//The EsFrame contains all information about the Elementary data }

 //Create a input buffer
-SimpleBuffer in;
+SimpleBuffer lIn;
 //Create a demuxer
-MpegTsDemuxer demuxer;
+MpegTsDemuxer lDemuxer;

+//Provide a callback for the ES data lDemuxer.esOutCallback = std::bind(&dmxOutput, std::placeholders::_1);

-//Append data to the input buffer in.append(packet, 188);
+//Append data to the input buffer lIn.append(packet, 188);

 //Demux the data
-EsFrame *frame = nullptr;
-demuxer.decode(&in, frame);

-//If the EsFrame != nullptr there is a demuxed frame availabile
+demuxer.decode(&lIn);

 //Example usage of the demuxer can be seen here ->
 //https://github.com/Unit-X/ts2efp/blob/master/main.cpp